hail-is/hail/hail/python/hailtop/batch/docs/cookbook/clumping.rst

         results.append(c.clumped)

-Finally, we use the `merge` function to concatenate the results into a single file and then write this output to a permanent location using :meth:`.Batch.write_output`
+Finally, we use the `merge` function to concatenate the results into a single file and then write this output to a permanent location using :meth:`.Batch.write_output`.
+The inputs to the `merge` function are the clumped output files from each of the `clump` jobs.

 .. code-block:: python